nisranjan/cache/README.md

-## Cache ##
+## Cache.Svc ##
-This is a cloud native distributed cache implementation which supports a per node router.
+This is a cloud native distributed cache service with a more reliable per node router.
 ### Usage ###
 #### Put ####
 Puts and Key-Value pair in the cache using HTTP POST.